 This is a single application for certification of a transmitter.
-The receiver for this transmitter is subject to the DOC procedure.
+[The FCC ID of the receiver associated with this transmitter is OEBABS1000.](#)

 1.3 Test Methodology

 Both AC mains line-conducted and radiated emission measurements were performed according to the procedures in ANSI C63.4 (1992).
 All measurements were performed in Open Area Test Sites.
 Preliminary scans were performed in the Open Area Test Sites only to determine worst case modes.
 For each scan, the procedure for maximizing emissions in Appendices D and E were followed.
 All Radiated tests were performed at an antenna to EUT distance of 3 meters, unless stated otherwise in the "Justification Section" of this Application.